I want to give you a little more depth of

 investment, so I'll price your work as closely as I can, at what I

-sufficient budget to insure you'll receive the prompt, quality work
+budget to insure you'll receive the prompt, quality work we're known

-we're known for.
-Labor, materials, and overhead account for 80% of the
+for.
+Labor, materials, and overhead account for 80% of the cost of

-problems on a job than an insufficient budget (with changes a close
+on a job than an insufficient budget (with changes a close second,

-second, which invariably affect the budget).
-Too-low pricing usually
+which invariably affect the budget).
+Too-low pricing usually leads

-leads to extended working periods (understaffing in an attempt to save
+to extended working periods (understaffing in an attempt to save money).

-important aspect of your project.
-Again, this is home surgery, not
+aspect of your project.
+Again, this is home surgery, not just comparing

-just comparing prices on televisions.
-All surgeons are not equal (and
+prices on televisions.
+All surgeons are not equal (and frankly, neither

-frankly, neither are televisions).
-There is a wonderful sign in my
+are televisions).
+There is a wonderful sign in my dentist's office,

-dentist's office, "Beware of bargains on the following: Parachutes,
+"Beware of bargains on the following: Parachutes, life preservers,

 And to that I would add, Home Surgery.